OpenCTI-Platform/docs/docs/usage/Pro tips on widget creation.md

 As a result, you get a list of malware with the breakdown of their top targets.
 ![final view](assets/widget - breakdownByRelationFinal.png)

+## More use case
+To see more use cases, feel free to have a look at this [blog post](https://blog.filigran.io/new-octi-dashboards-the-first-graph-dashboarding-engine-for-the-stix-model-406e4eb5842a) that will provide you additional information.